xdep/BlackNET/README.md

     + Builder >= 4.0

 ## How to Install PHP Panel
-1. Download BlackNET - PHP Panel.zip
+1. Clone this Repo
-2. Upload The ZIP File to your Server
+2. Compress BlackNET panel folder and upload it to your hosting
-3. Extract it
-4. Go to PHPMyAdmin
-5. Create a database with any name you want
+3. Create a database with any name you want
-6. Change the data in classes/database.php
+4. Change the data in classes/database.php
-7. Change files and folders permission to 777 [connection.php,sendcommand.php,receive.php,Uploads Folder]
+5. Change files and folders permission to 777 [ Uploads Folder]
-8. Go to install.php to create the botnet tables automatically
+6. Go to install.php to create the botnet tables automatically
-9. Enter your network and enjoy hacking

 ## Screenshots
 ![Installtion Page](https://i.imgur.com/RwNTwgs.png)